 - using individually marked water bottles – these will need to be kept topped up and cleaned daily

 - making water jugs and individual cups available for children to pour their own water.
 These need to be cleaned daily.

 The provision of water should be included on the daily checks carried out be staff/adults at the centre.

 The Ministry of Health have a number of publications on drinking water(external link).

 Things to consider

-Centres in rural or isolated areas that are not on a town water supply and use bores or water tanks must meet the Drinking Water Standards for New Zealand.
+Centres in rural or isolated areas that are not on a town water supply and use bores or water tanks must meet the Drinking Water Standards for New Zealand(external link).